 is by using

-in this case an error occurs if the server host does not support
+but in this case an error occurs if the server host does not

 The optimizer's cost model for disk-sweep Multi-Read Range (DS-MRR) has been improved.
 The improved cost model makes it more likely that DSMRR will be used for queries that read much data from disk.

 no is no longer a permitted value or the

 Consequently, MySQL now is always built with SSL support.

 Performance; InnoDB; Partitioning:

 The statistics used by the optimizer for queries against

 based only on the first partition of each such table, leading to

 use of the wrong execution plan.